dvc94ch/cargo-trace/README.md

 # cargo-trace
 An ebpf oscilloscope for your rust programs.
+Unwinds the stack in ebpf when the probe is triggered and increments the event count.
+After the program terminates, it generates a flamegraph for analysis.

 ## One-Liners